The Admission Process

 Statement of Purpose

-In this essay, you should describe (1) what is motivating you to attend graduate school at UC Davis (i.e., your career goals), (2) your core research interests, and (3) how your background makes you a good fit to the Ecology program and the lab to which you are applying.
-When discussing your background, be sure to highlight any prior research experiences, employment/internships, or academic coursework that make you a competitive applicant.
+In this essay, students should describe (1) what is motivating them to attend graduate school at UC Davis (i.e., career goals), (2) their core research interests, and (3) how their background makes them a good fit to the Ecology program and the lab to which they are applying.
+When discussing their background, the students should be sure to highlight any prior research experiences, employment/internships, or academic coursework that make them a competitive applicant.
+Explicitly addressing elements of the holistic review criteria as appropriate will strengthen a student’s application.